anniemcfarland7/Code-Quiz/README.md

 ## Description

-If you are progressing in becoming a full-stack web developer, it’s likely that you’ll be asked to complete a coding assessment, perhaps as part of an interview process.
+If you are progressing as a full-stack web developer, it’s likely that you’ll be asked to complete a coding assessment, perhaps as part of an interview process.
 A typical coding assessment is a combination of multiple-choice questions and interactive coding challenges.

 To help you become familiar with these tests and give you a chance to apply the skills from this module, this is a timed test similar to what you may come across.